 ICE AGES

-There were four main ices ages defined by the warming and cooling of the climate and expanding and retreating of glaciers.
-Scientists refer to the ice ages as glaciations and the warmer periods in between them as interglacial phases.
-The ice ages lasted tens of thousands of years as the glaciers expanded, reached a peak and then retreated.
+Ices ages have been defined by the warming and cooling of the climate and expanding and retreating of glaciers.
+Scientists refer the colder periods within ice ages when there is a lot of ice as glaciations and the warmer periods in between them as interglacial phases.
+The ice ages often last millions of years while the glacial periods last tens of thousands of years and are characterized by the glaciers expanding reaching a peak and then retreated.

-The four main ice ages are (the names refer to the southern limit of the glaciers in Europe and, in parentheses, the United States): 1) the Günz (known in the U.S. as the Nebraskan) occurred around 2 million years ago); 2) the Mindel (known in the U.S. as the Kansan) occurred around 1.25 million years ago); 3) the Riss (known in the U.S. as the Illinoisian) occurred around 500,000 years ago); and 4) the Würm (known in the U.S. as the Wisconsin) occurred around 100,000 years ago).
+The four main glacial periods of the Pleistocene Age are (the names refer to the southern limit of the glaciers in Europe and, in parentheses, the United States): 1) the Günz (known in the U.S. as the Nebraskan) occurred around 2 million years ago); 2) the Mindel (known in the U.S. as the Kansan) occurred around 1.25 million years ago); 3) the Riss (known in the U.S. as the Illinoisian) occurred around 500,000 years ago); and 4) the Würm (known in the U.S. as the Wisconsin) occurred around 100,000 years ago).

 Ice Age Glaciers